 "The best and most beautiful things in the world cannot be seen or even touched.
 They must be felt with the heart."

 "Education is not the filling of the pail, but the lighting of the fire."

-Because of the variety of ages, it is natural for children to be observed as individuals, and not compared to their classmates.
+Because of the variety of ages, it is natural for children to be observed as individuals and not compared to their classmates.
 Children in any class vary in skill level a significant amount.
 In a multi-age group it seems normal for skill levels to vary.
-As a result, each child's self confidence is retained as each of their strengths is cherished.
+As a result, each child's self confidence is retained as each of his/her strengths is cherished.
 Cooperation amongst children to meet their learning needs is a natural consequence of this environment.
 Learning becomes a celebration.

 Children's strengths in various areas are acknowledged when they teach other children.
 Special needs can be met individually and in small groups without harsh feelings.
 Children can remain creative and strong and can look to each other for support and help.

 Children in a nongraded situation need not depend on others for recognition.
 They become self-reliant, self-motivated learners.
 Most importantly, they learn how to learn (the best way for them) and retain that knowledge for life.

 "Good schools, like good societies and good families, celebrate and cherish diversity."

 "Expecting all children the same age to learn from the same materials is like expecting all children the same age to wear the same size clothing."